thaisemanuele/week-calendar/README.md

 For running locally:

-add API_KEY to config.js file
+add API_KEY to config.js file.<br />
+run yarn install and yarn start.<br />
-access the project in http://localhost:3000/week-calendar
+access the project at http://localhost:3000/week-calendar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).